 1. Consumer Complaint Reporting

-FDA's Consumer Complaint Coordinators (CCC's) located in FDA offices throughout the United States and Puerto Rico will listen, document your complaint about an FDA-regulated product, and follow up as necessary.
+The FDA's Consumer Complaint Coordinators (CCC's), located in FDA offices throughout the United States and Puerto Rico, will listen, document your complaint about an FDA-regulated product, and follow up as necessary.
 Consumers should report problems to the CCC for their geographic region.
-(See the list of CCC's on FDA's Web site at Consumer Complaint Coordinators.
+(See the list of CCC's on the FDA's website at Consumer Complaint Coordinators.)

 - food-related illnesses, especially when a specific food is suspected

 - allergic reactions when a person has a known allergy to a food ingredient not identified on the product label

 - swollen or leaking canned goods

 - problems related to prescription or over-the-counter medications

 - problems related to pet food and treats